emissary-ingress/emissary/reference/dev-portal.md

 ## Rendering API Documentation

-The Dev Portal will automatically discover all services known by Ambassador Edge Stack (i.e., have a valid `Mapping`).
+The Dev Portal will automatically discover all services known by the Ambassador Edge Stack (i.e., have a valid `Mapping`).
 For each `prefix` in a `Mapping`, the Dev Portal will attempt to fetch a Swagger or OpenAPI specification from `$PREFIX/.ambassador-internal/openapi-docs/`.
 You will need to update your microservice to return a Swagger or OAPI document at this URL.

 ### `/docs/`